Louise Harnby | Crime Fiction and Thriller Editor

 Postage costs were huge, though my clients bore the cost; but I still had to factor in the time I spent either waiting for couriers or hopping into my car and driving to the post office so that I could return the galleys and marked-up proofs.

-First, I’m based in the UK.
+I’m based in the UK.
 If you’re from elsewhere, you might not recognize some of the symbols shown in this post.
 That’s not because the symbols are wrong, but because there are differences in mark-up language between countries.

 The British Standards Institution has issued the BS 5261C:2005 ‘Marks for Copy Preparation and Proof Correction’ (readers can buy a hard-copy list of these marks from the Chartered Institute of Editing and Proofreading (CIEP) and that’s what my publisher clients expect to see.
 Your clients might have different expectations.

-Second, stamping tools can be used in a number of different PDF editors.
+Stamping tools can be used in a number of different PDF editors.
 My own preference is PDF-XChange (from Tracker Software).
 Some of my colleagues prefer Tracker’s PDF Editor.
 Others, still, use Adobe Acrobat Professional or Adobe Reader.

 If you’re not sure what suits you best, take advantage of the various free trials on offer.
+And check with your client about what their preferences are.

 For demonstration purposes, some of the screenshots in this essay are based on working in PDF-XChange.
 However, the underlying principles are the same.